-Midnight Movie follows the employees and patrons of a rundown movie theater on the night they are screening Ted Radford’s The Dark Beneath.
-The turnout for the film is a paltry.
+Midnight Movie follows the employees and patrons of a rundown theater on the night the cinema is screening Ted Radford’s The Dark Beneath.
 Though it was never a major hit, The Dark Beneath is the source of much controversy because it is rumored to be real footage and Ted Radford is known to be a mysterious man with a unique set of skills.
 What no one realizes – until it’s too late – is that Ted Radford is actually trapped inside the celluloid on which the film is printed.
-He begins killing audience members from inside the film by using his unique set of skills and soon becomes strong enough to escape the confines of his movie and into the theater, thereby re-entering reality, where more killing takes place.
+He begins killing audience members from inside the film by using his unique set of skills and soon becomes strong enough to escape the confines of his movie, thereby re-entering reality, where more killing takes place.

-Midnight Movie is a film that I vacillate on.
-I go back and forth between thinking it’s a decent slasher film and then finding it to be of poor quality.
-The truth is that it has some strong suits but just as many faults.
-Midnight Movie brings a handful of unique ideas to the table but it often feels like an amalgamation of different films, most of which are superior in quality.
+Jack Messitt’s Midnight Movie gets some things right but it has more than enough flaws to keep it from ever being truly enjoyable.
+It brings a handful of unique ideas to the table but it often feels like an amalgamation of different films, most of which are far superior in quality.
 Mark Garbett and Jack Messitt’s script is a little bit of A Nightmare on Elm Street, a hint of The Texas Chainsaw Massacre, and a touch of Shocker mixed in.

-The effects in Midnight Movie are one of its strengths.
+The effects in Midnight Movie are one of its (only) strengths.
 They aren’t that bad.
-They are kind of OK.
-The FX in the film are better than the effects in a lot of other low-budget films But considering that the bar is set pretty low, that is not necessarily saying a lot.
+The FX in the film are better than the effects in a lot of other micro-budget films But considering that the bar is set pretty low, that is not necessarily saying a lot.

-On a pure entertainment level, Midnight Movie is not all bad.
-One must suspend their disbelief in order to gain any enjoyment from film, though.
 Midnight Movie does build a small amount of suspense on a couple of occasions and has a few cool death scenes throughout.
-This film is worth a look for die-hard slasher completist, most people will find very little to enjoy about director Jack Messitt’s misguided outing.
+While it may be worth a look for the die-hard slasher completist, most people will find very little to enjoy about director Jack Messitt’s misguided outing.